mahsahadikhanloo/PortfolioProjects/README.md

 •	The percentage of the population that is fully vaccinated.
 •	Global Numbers.
 •	Total Population vs Vaccination.
-I also created a view to store the combined data for later visualizations, using #Tableau in the upcoming post.
+I also created a view to store the combined data for later visualizations.